CPAN-Security/security.metacpan.org/_blog/2025-11-11-principles-for-securing-our-open-source-commons.md

 > * Example: A component for using a network protocol; A remote service the application uses; Data describing the sorting rules or time-zones used.
 > * Dependencies may themselves have dependencies, and these again have their own dependencies, and so on.
 > When we follow these, we map out a _dependency graph_.

+### 10. Your Open Source Supply Chain is itself part of your dependency graph

 {: .align-right style="max-width: 38%; margin: 0 0 1em 2em !important;"}
 > [!TIP]